mmaitai/mmaitai.github.io/README.md

 ---

 ### Smart Device Tracking: How can a wellness technology company play it smart?
-Exploring smart watch usage and user behaviors to gain useful insigh for marking strategy of woman-health-focused startup.
+Exploring smart watch usage and user behaviors to gain useful insight for marketing strategy of woman-health-focused startup.
 The health data collected from smart device is compared to health standard measurement, i.e., BMI, daily calories intake requirements from CDC to understand how users positioned in the health spectrum.

 <img width="988" alt="combined_viz" src="https://user-images.githubusercontent.com/107354453/234211361-fe025d4f-c328-4ddd-b08c-c213290e2c7c.png">